rusticata/asn1-rs/README.md

 This crate is a rewrite of [der-parser](https://crates.io/crates/der-parser) to propose a more data-oriented API, and add generalized support for serialization.

-Many ideas were borrowed from the [crypto/utils/der](https://github.com/RustCrypto/utils/tree/master/der) crate (like the `Any`/`TryFrom`/`FromDer` mechanism), adapted and merged into a generalized BER/DER crate.
+Many ideas were initially borrowed from the [crypto/utils/der](https://github.com/RustCrypto/utils/tree/master/der) crate (like the `Any`/`TryFrom`/`FromDer` mechanism), adapted and merged into a generalized BER/DER crate.
 Credits (and many thanks) go to Tony Arcieri for writing the original crate.